apocalyptech/pystarboundmap/README.md

    ignore at the moment.
 I suspect I'll never actually implement this since it'd probably increas our render time for a bunch, and it's not really important for anything you'd want to actually use this for)
+ - Properly handle on/off items (light sources), open/closed doors, etc
+ - Properly handle coloration of objects/tiles?
+ - Randomize tiles w/ multiple options (dirt, etc, seems to be randomly assigned from four or five options.
+The randomization is fixed-seed inside Starbound itself, and I highly doubt I'd be able to get it the same, but maps would probably still look nicer with them randomized)
+ - Looks like it's not actually rendering platforms, etc.
+ - How big do worlds get, anyway?
+A 6000x3000 world that I loaded is a bit slow but not too bad (though this is before adding in being able to highlight/click on tiles)

 LICENSE
 -------